santoshCRM/Export-Security-Role/README.md

 1. Use can check user's Security roles.
 2. Use can check user's Teams.
 3. Use can check user's  Queue.
-4. This tool allow you to copy one users Security roles and team to list of selected users.
+4. This tool allow you to copy one users Security roles and team Queues to list of selected users.